 3. Checkpoint Charlie, Germany

-Checkpoint Charlie was a famous border crossing between East and West Berlin during the Cold War.
-Today, a replica of the original checkpoint stands as a tourist attraction.
-Adjacent to it is a display featuring a short section of the Berlin Wall, providing visitors with a glimpse into the city’s divided past.
+Checkpoint Charlie was a border between East and West Berlin during the Cold War.
+A replica of original checkpoint continues to exist as a tourist attraction today.
+Nearby a display with a portion of the Berlin Wall shows it up close, taking visitors back to the divided city.

 4. Museums and Memorials Worldwide